 To permanently remove a view, select the desired view and click the Remove button.
-To prevent accidental deletion of a view, you will be prompted to click the OK button in the Removing Composite View confirmation before a view is permanently deleted.
+To prevent accidental deletion of a view, the software will prompt to click the OK button in the Removing Composite View confirmation before a view is permanently deleted.